GMValuator: Similarity-based Data Valuation for Generative Models: Related Work

 \subsection{Generative Model}

 Generative models are a type of unsupervised learning that can learn data distributions.
-Recently, there has been significant interest in combining generative models with neural networks to create \textit{Deep Generative Models} (DGMs).
-DGMs are particularly useful for complex, high-dimensional data distributions, where they can approximate the likelihood of each observation and generate new synthetic data by incorporating variations.
-With their powerful modeling capabilities, DGMs have become an important tool for many machine learning applications.
-The neural networks of DGM empower it to learn both implicity and explicity of data distribution as similar as possible.
-In just few years, studies of DGM grows rapidly and can be individed into three categories: \textit{autoregressive model}, \textit{flow-based model} and \textit{latent variable model}.
-Goodfellow et al. propose \textit{Generative Adversarial Network} (GAN) which contains two neural networks and both of them compete to each other in the form of a zero-sum game.
-Diederik et al.~\cite{kingma2013auto} propose a model named \textit{Variational Autoencoder} (VAE) which is a form of generative model containing hidden variables.
-It aims at training two functions: inference network and generative network and generating data that is not included in the input data.
+Recently, there has been significant interest in combining generative models with neural networks to create \textit{Deep Generative Models}, which are particularly useful for complex, high-dimensional data distributions.
+They can approximate the likelihood of each observation and generate new synthetic data by incorporating variations.
+Variational auto-encoders (VAEs)~\cite{rezende2014stochastic} optimize the log-likelihood of data by maximizing the evidence lower bound (ELBO), while generative adversarial networks (GANs)~\cite{goodfellow2020generative, karras2020analyzing} involves a generator and discriminator that compete with each other, resulting in strong image generation.
+Recently proposed diffusion models~\cite{ho2020denoising,rombach2022high} add Gaussian noise to training data and learn to recover the original data.
+These models use variational inference and have a fixed procedure with a high-dimensional latent space.